Benny Diggs: Revelation

 In 1974, Diggs co-founded the R&B vocal group Revelation, alongside NYCC members Phillip Ballou, Arthur Freeman, and Arnold McCuller.
-From 1975-1982, the group released five gospel-infused R&B records under RSO Records, RCA Records, and Handshake Records.
+From 1975 to 1982, the group released five gospel-infused R&B records under RSO Records, RCA Records, and Handshake Records.

 New York Community Choir

 In 1970, Diggs founded the New York Community Choir, which originally consisted of around 100 members.
 The choir, with Diggs as musical director, was featured on poet Nikki Giovanni’s album The Truth Is on Its Way.
 Giovanni would read her poems alongside gospel music performed by the NYCC at Lincoln Center’s Alice Tully Hall.

 In 1977, the choir signed with RCA Records and released their self-titled debut album.
-The following year, they released Make Every Day Count, which included the dance hit “Express Yourself”.
+The following year, they released Make Every Day Count, which included the dance hit "Express Yourself".
 The record was produced by Warren Schatz, with Diggs contributing as a songwriter, arranger, and musical director.

 In 1995, Diggs performed as conductor for Jazz at Lincoln Center with Wynton Marsalis.

 Diggs has produced recordings for Cissy Houston, Nancy Wilson, and Patti Austin, and has been a session singer on recordings for Nikki Giovanni, Carly Simon, Joe Cocker, Nany Wilson, Ramsey Lewis, Robert Palmer, among others.
 In addition, Diggs was musical director for the animated feature film "Twist!", which features Snoop Dogg and Patti LaBelle.